 For participants who lack capacity, if their legal representative withdraws consent for treatment or methods of follow-up then these activities would cease.
-If such participants regain capacity and no longer wish to participate then they can withdraw the consent given on their behalf as above.

 3 STATISTICAL ANALYSIS

 All analyses for reports, presentations and publications will be prepared by the coordinating centre at the Nuffield Department of Population Health, University of Oxford.
 A more detailed statistical analysis plan will be developed by the investigators and published on the study website whilst still blind to any analyses of aggregated data on study outcomes by treatment allocation.